 When you file a claim, your insurer can try to recover costs from the person responsible for your injury or property damage.
 This is known as subrogation.

 - Your insurance company pays your doctor for your treatment following an auto accident that someone else caused.

-- Legally, your company can seek reimbursement from the at-fault person, or his or her insurance company.
+- Legally, your company can seek reimbursement from the at-fault person or their insurance company.

 Recovering your deductible